 Watch this quick video for tips to find more sponsors, or read on for companies in Canada that support youth sports.

 Many companies offer community support and funding for non profit organizations.
-For some businesses, contributing to youth sports is part of their DNA.
+Often times, you'll find companies willing to sponsor sport teams in Canada are very giving.
+In fact, for some businesses, contributing to youth sports is part of their DNA.
 You can start your search for league sponsors by learning about these companies giving programs.

-When asked to name a youth sports sponsor, Tim Hortons was the first brand that came to mind for nearly half of Canadian parents in one study.
+Noted as one of the best companies for sports sponsorship, when asked to name a youth sports sponsor, Tim Hortons was the first brand that came to mind for nearly half of Canadian parents in one study.
 Founded in 1964 by hockey legend Tim Horton, the company first served coffee and donuts for just ten cents each.
 Although the company has grown from its humble beginnings to be part of the third-largest restaurant brand in the world, its commitment to community and youth has never wavered.
+In fact, Tim Hortons is likely the best companies that sponsor hockey teams with it's roots beginning in Canada.

 Through its Timbits Minor Sports Program, Tim Hortons supports more than 300,000 young athletes in Canada and the U.S. Of course, hockey is a mainstay of the company's sports program.
 But the company also supports baseball, lacrosse, soccer, and softball.